Donders-Institute/bidscoin/README.rst

 ::

-   Are you a Python programmer with an interest in BIDS who knows about GE and / or Philips data?
+   Are you a Python programmer with an interest in BIDS who knows about GE and/or Philips data?
    Are you experienced with parsing stimulus presentation log-files?
-Or do you have ideas to improve this toolkit or its documentation?
+Or do you have ideas to improve BIDScoin or its documentation?
 Have you come across bugs?
 In any case, you are highly encouraged to provide feedback or contribute to this project on https://github.com/Donders-Institute/bidscoin.

 Note: